alevilar/ristorantino/README.md

 ```
 composer create-project -s dev ristorantino/ristorantino
 ```

-Do not delete VCS files (.git files) if you are a developer
+Do not delete VCS files (.git files) if you are a developer when asking:
+Do you want to remove the existing VCS (.git, .svn..) history?
+[Y,n]?
+PRESS NOOOOO!!!

 Then you need to: